tprasadtp/docker-socket-proxy/README.md

 ## Images

-GitHub Registry images are preferred.
-Though there are no plans to discontinue updating images on DockerHub, its advised that you switch to GitHub registry soon.
+[GitHub-Registry][] images are preferred.
+Though there are no plans to discontinue updating images on [DockerHub][], its advised that you switch to GitHub registry soon.

     ghcr.io/tprasadtp/docker-socket-proxy
     docker.io/tprasadtp/docker-socket-proxy